ValeriyAndreevichPushkarev/ShadowZone/README.md

 And encode bits with different radian fluxes (1, 1/(2*n+1) - for functions with 2 arguments, etc).

 From the example from above - we can specify up to 16 different levels of light (1, 1/3, 1/5, ...) and compute up to 100000 functions of 4b digits on 1Ghz (or much more).
-Or more than 100 TOps (int4) for 15 mW light source.
+Or **more than 100 TOps (int4) for 15 mW light source**.
 (Note that with quasi-stationary levels you can simply ignore power consumption of a photodetectors, for example )

 So you will get different sums of fluxes :).
 ![image](https://github.com/ValeriyAndreevichPushkarev/ShadowZone/assets/130975795/b2d2fbc7-c39d-44bd-a8b6-ee853cab0a6e)